loicdtx/blog/_posts/2017-07-08-geopackage.md

 - Writing this post took longer than expected

-If you're a GIS guy, give it a try and promote geopackage around you, to your colleagues and collaborators; if you teach GIS, introduce it as the preferred data storage option; and if you're neither of these then I really wonder why you are reading that right now... ;-)
+If you're a GIS guy, give it a try and promote geopackage around you, to your colleagues and collaborators; if you teach GIS, introduce it as the preferred data storage option; and if you're neither of these then I really wonder why you are reading this right now... ;-)

 I can not longer find a good reason to keep using shapefiles.
 Can you?